heartshare/backup-script-1/README.md

-1. Checkout the repository or your clone of that repository
+1. Checkout the repository

-2. First step is to install backup-script system-wide and to install dependencies (rclone and borgbackup) if needed.
-To do that please run the command:
+2. Install backup-script system-wide and install dependencies if needed (rclone and borgbackup):

 ```sh
 ./backup-script install
 ```

 3. Write your backup configuration.
-You may use test-backup file as a reference.
+You may use `test-backup` file as a reference.

-4. Next step is to install backup configuration system-wide and register systemd/launchd periodic jobs.
-To do that run the command:
+4. Make an executable bundle from your configuration and backup-script, install it system-wide, and register systemd/launchd periodic jobs:

 ```sh
 backup-script install test-backup # or ./path/to/test-backup
 ```

-* You could also choose not to install backup-script system-wide and only install backup configuration.
+* You could also choose not to install backup-script system-wide and only install executable bundle of your config + said script.
 You may find it usefull if you are working back and forth on modifying backup-script content.

 ```sh
 ./backup-script install test-backup
 ```

-5. Now the repository needs to be initialized.
-For that run the command:
+5. Initialize the borg-backup repository:
 ```sh
 test-backup init
 ```